-The Chandler Fire Department was staffed by all volunteers until 1953, when a paid fire chief and two paid captains were hired.
+The Chandler Fire Department was staffed by volunteers until 1953 when a paid fire chief and two paid captains were hired.
 The captains were placed on two shifts and served as drivers.
 In 1969, the organization was officially reorganized as a paid fire department with a volunteer standby system.
-By 1970, the Chandler Fire Department was fully staffed by paid personnel, as it is to this day.
+By 1970, the Chandler Fire Department was fully staffed by paid personnel as it is to this day.
 In 1975, the Department added advanced emergency medical care by training three firefighters as paramedics.

 The current authority under which the Chandler Fire Department operates is Chapter 12, Article II of the City Code.
 The City Council adopted Chapter 12, as currently written, as Ordinance No. 1688 on September 11, 1986.
 On August 22, 1988, the Mayor and City Council adopted Ordinance No. 1996 to allow the Chandler Fire Department to provide fire, emergency medical, and other emergency services outside the city limits of Chandler.
 That ordinance also provided legal authorization for the Chandler Fire Department to charge for those services.

 On March 19, 1999, the Chandler Fire Department became one of only 14 fire departments in the world at that time to be granted accreditation from the Commission on Fire Accreditation International (CFAI).
-CFAI accreditation is the prestigious award granted to fire service agencies who successfully complete a rigorous peer and self-assessment.
-The department was reaccredited in 2004 and successfully completed the process for a third time in 2009.
+CFAI accreditation is the prestigious award granted to fire service agencies that successfully complete a rigorous peer and self-assessment.
+The Department was reaccredited in 2004 and successfully completed the process for the third time in 2009, and fourth in 2013.

-The men and women of the Chandler Fire Department continue to make a difference in someone’s life everyday.
-Professional firefighters continue to provide outstanding customer service to the citizens of Chandler with the full support of the department’s EMS, Training, Fire Prevention, Support Services, Community Preparedness and Administration Divisions.
+The men and women of Chandler Fire, Health & Medical make a difference in someone’s life every day.
+Professional firefighters continue to provide outstanding customer service to the citizens of Chandler with the full support of the Department’s EMS, Training, Support Services, Community Preparedness, and Administration Divisions.